davidsonfellipe/awesome-wpo/README.md

 * [Yahoo YSlow for Mobile/Bookmarklet](https://developer.yahoo.com/yslow/) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
 * [PageSpeed](https://developers.google.com/speed/pagespeed/insights_extensions) - PageSpeed Insights is available as an open-source browser extension for Google Chrome.
 Webmasters and web developers can use PageSpeed Insights to evaluate the performance of their web pages and to get suggestions on how to improve them.
 * [PerfMap](https://github.com/zeman/perfmap) - A bookmarklet to create a front-end performance heatmap of resources loaded in the browser using the Resource Timing API.
+* [DOM Monster](https://github.com/madrobby/dom-monster) - A cross-platform, cross-browser bookmarklet that will analyze the DOM & other features of the page you're on, and give you its bill of health

 ## Webserver modules
 * [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/download) - PageSpeed speeds up your site and reduces page load time.
 This open-source webserver module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
 PageSpeed is available as a module for Apache 2.x and Nginx 1.x.